 It’s the pursuit of happiness – we’re desperate to live “the dream”.

 Although we know, we should take everything to the Lord in prayer, we cannot stand unanswered prayer for too long.
 And since we like being in control, we take matters into our own hands.

+And this is the problem: we just don’t want to wait for God’s perfect time.
 Maybe we give it a religious labelling (“I’m stepping out in faith”); while really we are fed up waiting so we try to push God to start moving.